kongying-tavern/docs/src/fr/manual/guide/auto-tracking/troubleshoot.md

 ![](/imgs/fr/manual/auto-tracking/windowedoptimization.png)

-- Please message in [#feedback on Discord](https://discord.gg/8wgttNDwse) if the issue remains, include "【自动追踪截图失败】" in your message.
+- Please message in [#feedback on Discord](https://discord.gg/8wgttNDwse) if the issue remains, include "【位置追踪截图失败】" in your message.

 ## 6. The screenshot is normal, but the player indicator is not displayed or does not move {#issue6}

 - Please try with a resolution greater than 720p.
 - Auto HDR, some color calibration profiles, Game Filters, "eye savers", etc. can reduce tracking accuracy or prevent the **Position Tracker** from working.
 - **Position Tracker** may not work properly with an aspect ratio greater than 21:9, switch to a 16:9 resolution and restart the game, if tracking functions properly in 16:9 only, reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) with a message including "【带鱼屏适配有问题】".
-- Please reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) if the issue remains, include "【自动追踪截图正常但无法追踪】" in your message.
+- Please reach out in [#feedback on Discord](https://discord.gg/8wgttNDwse) if the issue remains, include "【位置追踪截图正常但无法追踪】" in your message.

 ## 7. Drifting player indicator {#issue7}